data2health/governance-pathways/RPPR.md

 We will also build a sustainability plan for the data use agreement model, library and generator.

+Due to a specific need for defined principles and templates regarding CTSA data sharing, we will initially create templates for data sharing for the use case of sharing data among CTSA hubs.
+This will involve 3 sharing tasks: sharing de-identified data centrally; allowing distributed queries on protected health information; and facilitating data sharing between two or more defined participant organizations.

 # Expected Outcomes
 1. Data use agreement requirements and dimensions table
 2. DUA example library